-(ix) For debtor-in-possession (DIP) financings, the issue level's point-in-time rating may be used as the Standard & Poor's rating input for a maximum of 12 months from its initial assignment.
+(ix) For debtor-in-possession (DIP) financings, the issue level's point-in-time rating may be used as the S&P Global Ratings rating input for a maximum of 12 months from its initial assignment.
 However, we may further limit the use of the point-in-time rating if we believe that the credit quality of the DIP loan has deteriorated since its assignment.
 In order to make this assessment, we may request the collateral manager to provide information related to the DIP loan, such as amortization modifications, extensions of maturity, reductions of its principal amount owed, or nonpayment of timely interest or principal due.
 The collateral manager will also provide any other information that, in his or her reasonable business judgment, may have a material adverse impact on the credit quality of the DIP asset.

-(x) For the purpose of determining the Standard & Poor's rating input: (1) If the rating assigned by Standard & Poor's to an obligor or its obligations is on CreditWatch positive, such rating input will be treated as being one subcategory above the assigned rating.
-(2) If the applicable rating assigned by Standard & Poor's to an obligor or its obligations is on CreditWatch negative, such rating input will be treated as being one subcategory below the assigned rating.
+(x) For the purpose of determining the S&P Global Ratings rating input: (1) If the rating assigned by S&P Global Ratings to an obligor or its obligations is on CreditWatch positive, such rating input will be treated as being one subcategory above the assigned rating.
+(2) If the applicable rating assigned by S&P Global Ratings to an obligor or its obligations is on CreditWatch negative, such rating input will be treated as being one subcategory below the assigned rating.